The Government of Canada offers several matching grants:

 Families with lower household income may qualify for:

-Additional CESG matching (30% or 40% on the first $500 contributed annually)
+Additional CESG matching (10-20% on the first $500 contributed annually)

 The Canada Learning Bond (CLB)